RobotOptimist/macivor/content/blog/mlnet-v-python-multiple.md

 y = dataset.iloc[:, -1].values
 ```

 Now, however, we need to do a data transformation.
 The State column cannot be represented as a string.
-Instead we're going to use tools called OneHotEncoder and ColumnTransformer (both of which are functions imported from classes within the sklearn library) to transform it into three columns, a column for each state.
+Instead we're going to use tools called OneHotEncoder and ColumnTransformer (both of which are functions imported from classes within the sklearn library) to transform it into three columns, a column for each State.
 Now we can represent this data numerically.

 You might wonder why a single column with values of 1, 2, and 3 are not used.
 The answer is that the ML algorithm will then seek to order those values even though there is no real ordering of States in that way.
-This could result in less accurate prediction results.
+Making each State it's own column eliminates that bias.

 ``` python
 from sklearn.compose import ColumnTransformer